MENTAL HEALTH SPECIALIST

 3. May submit a fully satisfied lifetime California Community College Credential as a Mental Health Specialist/Counselor.

 (California credentials were no longer issued after July 1, 1990).

 (Candidates who claim equivalency must provide conclusive evidence, as clear and reliable on the college transcripts as required on the District Equivalency Application Form.
 Refer to the Equivalency Procedures below.
 This is not a process to waive the minimum qualifications.)

-5. Applicant must have demonstrated cultural competency, sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, and ethnic backgrounds of community college staff, faculty, and students.
+5. Understanding of, sensitivity to, and respect for the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students.

 • Doctorate (Ph.D. or Psy.D.) in Counseling or Clinical Psychology or MSW.